Introduction — Getting to know your FOD*BOSS Sweeper

 - With the locking pin in place rotate the cam handle up to contact the underside of the

 - Remove the locking pin, pull the cam handle up and lock in place with the pin.

 - For Pintle Hook Adaptor only:-

-Screw in the stabiliser bolts against each side of the latch then back off one turn.
+Screw in the stabilizer bolts against each side of the latch then backs off one turn.

 Tighten lock nuts.

 The Adaptor can now be locked in place or removed quickly by rotating the cam handle up or down.

 Section 7 — Groundforce Tow Hitch and fitting instructions

 Tow adaptors required for single FOD*BOSS operation